kralphs/Iliad-Connect/imdone-help.md

 imdone-help
 ====
 #DONE: Try dragging this card to your new list id:50 +imdone-help
-#HELP: Ignore files by adding `.imdoneignore` to the root of your project. id:71 +imdone-help
+#DONE: Ignore files by adding `.imdoneignore` to the root of your project. id:71 +imdone-help
 - [imdone.io](https://imdone.io) implements this with the [ignore package](https://www.npmjs.com/package/ignore)

 #HELP: Use markdown in todo comments or in the description id:91 +imdone-help